The sharp second order Caffareli-Kohn-Nirenberg inequality and stability estimates for the sharp second order uncertainty principle: The proof of Theorem

-With Lemma \ref{crucialLemma1} and the estimate \eqref{eq:crucial1} at hand, we are ready to prove Theorem \ref{Stability}. \begin{proof}[Proof of Theorem \ref{Stability}] By the density argument, it is enough to prove Theorem \ref{Stability} for function $u\in C_0^\infty(\R^n)$.
-Moreover, since both sides of the inequality \eqref{eq:Stabestimate} are invariant under the dilation and multiplication by a nonzero constant, then without loss of generality we can assume that $\irn |\na u|^2 dx = 1$ and
+In this subsection, we given the proof of Theorem \ref{Stability} by using the results from two preceding subsections. \begin{proof}[Proof of Theorem \ref{Stability}] By the density argument, it is enough to prove Theorem \ref{Stability} for function $u\in C_0^\infty(\R^n)$.
+Without loss of generality, we can assume that $\irn |\na u|^2 dx =1$.
+Let